 Each testing item will be evaluated using BD rates, encoding time, decoding time according to Common Test Conditions (CTC) in JVET-J1010.
 Simulation with RA and LDB configurations are mandatory.

 Sub-CE specific test condition and evaluation criteria may be defined for a sub-CE if considered informational for tool evaluation.
 Please refer to the section of test condition and evaluation criteria in each sub-CE for information.

+For getting encoding and decoding time ratio of each test, the same SIMD setting, either SSE or AVX2, must be used for generating both anchor and a test.
+For easy comparison of encoding and decoding time of different techniques, it is suggested to use SSE as the default SIMD setting by encoder configuration, and a different setting is requested to be reported.
+It is requested to report if the SW implementation involves any kind of SIMD speed-up.

 SW integration guideline